 9. How Women Rise by Marshall Goldsmith and Sally Helgesen

 Great habits help us succeed.
-Bad habits cause hindrance on our path.
+Bad habits cause hindrances on our path.
 Hence, it is crucial to overcome them in a constructive and effective way.

 For women entrepreneurs to overcome habits that hold them back, How Women Rise is the right book to read.
 It helps you identify the 12 most common habits that become an obstacle for women on their way to success and how to tackle them.